Houdini/two_factor_authentication/README.md

 #### Manual initial setup

-If you prefer to set up the model and migration manually, add the `:two_factor_authentication` option to your existing devise options, such as:
+If you prefer to set up the model and migration manually, add the `:two_factor_authenticatable` option to your existing devise options, such as:

 ```ruby
 devise :database_authenticatable, :registerable, :recoverable, :rememberable,